 What are alternative proposals to raise money to fix the subway?

 Governor Andrew Cuomo is looking into “congestion pricing” as a way to pay for subway repairs.
 With congestion pricing, commuters who drive into Manhattan during its busiest hours would pay for the privilege of doing so.
 More than 10 years ago, then-Mayor Michael Bloomberg proposed that drivers should pay $8 to enter the city during its busiest times.
 Cuomo has not yet made a concrete proposal as to how much it would cost to enter Manhattan during its busiest times.

 Congestion pricing would, at least in theory, raise revenues to pay for subway repairs while reducing motor vehicle traffic on Manhattan.
 While congestion pricing has not yet caught on in American cities, London and Stockholm, among other cities across the world, have relied on congestion pricing.
 While congestion pricing has its advocates, it remains to be seen whether this proposal has any traction with legislators.

-Taxpayers across New York City and beyond may not be happy to hear about more taxes.
+Taxpayers across New York City and Long Island and beyond may not be happy to hear about more taxes.
 With that said, a tax lawyer can be instrumental in creating effective strategies to minimize one’s tax burden while complying with state, local and federal tax authorities.